HectorVilas/odin-form/README.md

 <p>First, I've been working in the media query, now the forms are usable even in a very narrow window.
 Also a little of styling.</p>
 <p>Then I added the classic "need/have an accout?
 Click here" to swap between forms.
 When the user clicks on it, the two fulscreen images will cover the viewport again, then will shrink to reveal the other form.
 I think it looks pretty good.</p>
 <p>There's still a lot of work to do.
 I need to use RegEx for patterns, limit the input type (only numbers in the Phone field) and give some attention to the password.</p>

+<h2>Update 6</h2>
+<p>Required fields are now marked with an asterisk, using abbr.
+A small text announces it, with a little icon (reutilized icon with saturation filter) to make it more notorious.</p>
+<p>As the input fields doesn't get deleted after refreshing the page (at least on Firefox), I added a few, simple lines of code to check for those inputs.
+If there's something written, it will check if the input is valid without having to first click on it and then away, like in the default behaviour.
+I'm guessing it will also be useful for people using some kind of form autocompletion plugins.</p>

 <h2></h2>
 <p></p>